huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Number of mesh points.
+The parameter, together with the `wmax`, `wmin`, and `mesh` parameters, control the generation of mesh for output data.

 *Type:*